BillClinton/CodeIgniter-Sencha-Proxy/README.md

 CodeIgniter-Sencha-Proxy
 ========================

-An extension of Ext.data.proxy.Ajax for communicating with CodeIgniter and a CodeIgniter library for formatting results
+An extension of Ext.data.proxy.Ajax for communicating with CodeIgniter and a CodeIgniter library for formatting and transmitting results to Ext JS 5 applications

 for a demo, go to http://www.appunto.net/codeigniter-sencha-proxy